 Smart friends of mine sent me links to purifiers as expensive as that $2,000 IQ Air and told me they chose this one.

-Still, I was sceptical.
+Still, I was skeptical.
 I wanted to understand how air purifiers worked first.
 I could sit here and pretend that I researched this for months, but the answer is so simple it just takes a few minutes on Wikipedia.

 Purifiers are just fans and filters.
 Let’s take that $2,000 IQ Air.
 I’ve opened one up before.
 Here’s how it works.